mas-4/cheap-experiments/README.md

 ### Philosophy

-This isn't ultralearning in the traditional sense, I'm not speedrunning MIT level knowledge, I'm trying to surpass it.
-Slow and deep and foundational knowledge.
+This isn't ultralearning in the traditional sense, I'm not speedrunning an MIT CS degree, I'm trying to surpass it.
+Building slow and deep and foundational knowledge and intuition.

-I am Seeking a basis for the goal space: linearly independent and yet still spans the goal space.
+I am seeking a basis for the goal space: linearly independent and yet still spans the goal space.

 I seek mathematical rigor to conquer the math dragon 🐉.
 No half assed computationally focussed "this is how you do a matrix multiply" books.